Coordinator of Advancement

 Brookhaven, MS 39602-0229

-Students apply to Mississippi School of the Arts during their sophomore year in high school to be admitted as juniors to MSA.
+High school students may apply to Mississippi School of the Arts during their sophomore year to be admitted as juniors to MSA.

 The admissions process consists of two phases.
 In the application phase, students will be assessed through a review of the required forms and recommendations.
 Students who meet the application criteria will be invited to MSA to participate in an on-site audition, written assessment (Literary Arts), and interview.
 After the on-site audition, all applicants will receive notification of their admissions status.